Separation and divorce

 Get your ex involved in choosing a mediator

 The mediator you choose must also suit your ex.
 Neither of you can unilaterally impose your choice on the other person.

-If you’re the one doing the search, you can propose a selection of mediators so that your ex can choose the one that suits him or her best.
+If you’re the one doing the search, you can propose a selection of family mediators so that your ex can choose the one that suits him or her best.

 An error has occured.
 Please try again later.